Shivani1917/Shivani1917/README.md

 - 📧 How to reach me **badolashivani19@gmail.com**

-- 🐶 Love working with Graphics and designing, also into sketches.
+- 🐶 Love working with Graphics and designing, also into sketching

 <h3 align="center">Connect with me:</h3>
 <p align="center">